 Outline A Plan

-Before you are waist deep in boxes, tape, and packing supplies take the time to map out a calendar of events or timeline of key tasks or milestones to be completed by.
+Before you are waist-deep in boxes, tape, and packing supplies, take the time to map out a calendar of events or a timeline of key tasks or milestones to be completed.
 This will not only help keep your move on track as you prepare for a move, but it will also help minimize the stress.
-Trying to keep everything move related in your head just doesn’t work and your brain will never relax.
-So, as you wonder how to prepare for a move do yourself a favor and create a plan of events and tasks.
+Trying to keep everything move-related in your head just doesn’t work, and your brain will never relax.
+So, as you wonder how to prepare for a move, do yourself a favor and create a plan of events and tasks.